 The following treatments are among those available to help improve the appearance and texture of stretch marks.
 None has been proved to be more consistently successful than the others.

-If you're pregnant or nursing, talk with your doctor about other treatment options, because possible side effects of retinoid cream may affect the baby.
+If you're pregnant or nursing, talk with your health care provider about other treatment options, because possible side effects of retinoid cream may affect the baby.

-Work with your doctor to choose the most appropriate treatment or combination of treatments for you.
+Work with your health care provider to choose the right treatment or combination of treatments for you.
 Factors to consider include:

 - How long you've had the stretch marks